carpentries-incubator/machine-learning-novice-python/_episodes/05-modelling.md

 \hat{y} = wX + b
 $$

-Our prediction target (in-hospital mortality) is denoted by $\hat{y}$ and our explanatory variables or "features" are denoted by $X$ (in our case, just APACHE score). $w$ is weight and $b$ is bias.
+Our prediction target (in-hospital mortality) is denoted by $\hat{y}$ and our explanatory variables or "features" are denoted by $X$.
+In our case, we will use a single feature: the APACHE-IV score, another measure of severity of illness. $w$ is weight and $b$ is bias.
 Could we use a linear regression for our classification task?
 Let's try fitting a line to our outcome data.

 ```python
 # import the regression model